 This is the heart of the paper.
-You want to convince the reader that you are right by presenting arguments and evidence that your causes are the best explanation for the trend or phenomenon.
-In presenting the causes or explaining them, be sure to:
+You want to convince the reader that you are right by presenting arguments and evidence that your reasons are the best explanation for the trend or phenomenon.
+In presenting and explaining your causes, be sure to:

-- Surprise Reader.
-Mention but don’t spend a lot of time on obvious or predictable causes (one introduction idea is to mention causes expected and say why these are not the main cause)
+- Surprise reader.
+Mention but don’t spend a lot of time on obvious or predictable causes.
+(One tip for an effective introduction is to mention reasons that are expected and say why these are not the main causes).

 - Add good evidence.
-Provide support for your cause through using statistics, anecdotes, case histories, historical evidence, examples, description, expert opinion, quotes and scenarios
+Provide support by using statistics, anecdotes, case histories, historical evidence, examples, description, expert opinion, quotes, and scenarios.

-In this essay you do not have to be dogmatic, so you can also admit that it is possible to view the issue in a different light but use the conclusion to persuade your reader that your way of thinking about this issue is better.
+In this essay you do not have to be dogmatic, so you can admit that it is possible to view the issue in a different light.
+But, you should use the conclusion to persuade your reader that your way of thinking about this issue is better.
 Here are some conclusion ideas:

 - Present your idea on the subject.
-Tell why you reject the other ideas.
+Explain why you reject the other ideas.